HANICA-DEA/vodagone/README.md

 query parameter:  token
 ```

-It will expect a response containing the complete Abonnement for the given id.
+It will expect a response containing the complete Abonnement for the given id:
 Because the Abonnement has been terminated, the field `status` should now read `opgezegd`.

 ```
 {